-It may seem like a minor problem in the beginning (nothing compared to eliminating outside the box), but it can really get on one’s nerves to be around cat litter everywhere, every day.
+It may seem like a minor problem at the beginning (nothing compared to eliminating outside the box), but it can really get on one’s nerves to be around cat litter everywhere, every day.

 In this article, you will learn seven easy ways to keep cat litter in the box.

 - Get an extra-large cat litter box.
 So why does your cat throw litter out of the box?
 Because he needs to dig a hole where he can eliminate, and the litter is in the way.
 Therefore, he moves it to another place.
 If the box is small, this “other place” just happens to be outside the box.
 There are other reasons why you should choose a larger litter box.
-It turns out that what stores sell as “extra large” boxes are actually normal-sized boxes for cats.
-Anything smaller is too small.
+It turns out that there are very few large boxes in pet stores.
+Anything smaller, in our opinion, is too small for a regular cat.
 Find out here how a large litter box is considered “normal” for a cat.

 - Use litter with larger particles.
 Especially avoid fine-grained, clumping cat litter.
 Those particles are not only thrown out of the box but also tend to get stuck on your cat’s paws, ending up literally everywhere in your house.
 Clumping litter is still good, but you should look for larger particles.